Clay-111/Agentic-AI-Document-Compliance/README.md

 ├── sample_docs/              # Sample input documents (PDFs, images) for testing and demo │
-├── reports/                  # Folder for storing extraction results, Excel exports, and logs │   └── .gitkeep              # Placeholder to keep this folder tracked in Git │
+├── reports/                  # Folder for storing extraction results, Excel exports, and logs │
 ├── requirements.txt          # Python dependencies required to run the project │